dysinger/kh6e.org/content/info/repeaters.md

 ###Notes:
 * Tones are not used on any Kaua'i repeaters.
-* The "linked" repeaters are operated and maintained by the Kaua'i Amateur Radio Club.
-They cover most (about 75%) of the populated areas on Kaua'i.
 * All of our repeaters are solar powered with storage batteries.
 Our main repeater KH6E is located on Mt.
 Kahili, a high isolated mountain top for better coverage.
 It has been operating for many